 - The manufacturing process to ensure quality and consistency are maintained from batch to batch;

 - The drug's labeling to make sure the information remains truthful and complete; and

-As part of FDA’s continued monitoring of safety and effectiveness, a drug company that makes and sells an approved animal drug is required to report to FDA all adverse drug events that occur after the drug is on the market.
+As part of FDA’s continued monitoring of safety and effectiveness, a drug company that makes and sells an approved animal drug is required to report to FDA all problems that occur with a drug after it's on the market.
 Problems include adverse drug events and product defects.
-An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the drug.
-A lack of effect - the drug doesn't do what it's expected to do.
+An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the drug or a lack of effect—the drug doesn’t do what it’s expected to do.
 Adverse drug events also include unfavorable reactions in people who handle the drug.
 Product defects are problems such as defective packaging or an abnormal appearance of the drug.
-The required reporting of adverse drug events allows FDA to more easily identify and correct problems with approved animal drugs.
+The required reporting of adverse drug events and product defects allows FDA to more easily identify and correct problems with approved animal drugs.

 For more information about reporting adverse drug events, please visit the following website: